 How We Support College Athletes

-More than eight out of 10 student-athletes at Division I schools will earn bachelor’s degrees, a higher percentage than the rest of the student population.
+More than eight out of 10 student-athletes at Division I schools are earning bachelor’s degrees, the highest rate ever.

 NCAA schools help student-athletes succeed in the classroom by providing state-of-the-art technology, tutoring and access to academic advisers.

 In the last decade, nearly 13,000 former college athletes in Division I returned to campus to complete their degrees.
 The NCAA offers a degree-completion program, and schools can fund additional scholarships to help former athletes graduate.

 Each year, the NCAA funds 90 championships in 24 sports, including paying for almost 14 million miles of travel to get athletes to the competitions.

 More than 90 percent of former student-athletes surveyed 10 years after finishing their eligibility reported they were satisfied with their overall college experience.